shivaylamba/Hacktoberfest/README.md

 ### Get yourself free goodies by just writing a hello world!

-Say hi to the world in any language of your choice!
+Say hello to the world in any language of your choice!

 # What is Hacktoberfest?